hirefrank/slack-peer-feedback/README.md

 - **Setup Workflow**: Creates a private channel for your peer feedback with instructions for next steps.
 - **Request Peers**: Allows you to choose peers for feedback.
 Peers must be in the same workspace.
 After submission, a feedback form is DM'd to each of the peers.
 - **Give Feedback**: A feedback form for the peers to submit feedback.
 The feedback is posted back to the requester's private channel.
-Feedback can be made annoymously.
+Feedback can be made anonymously.

 ## Setup